sjoegren/hedgehog/README.md

   --copy-id             Run ssh-copy-id instead of ssh -l, --last            ssh to last target used
-  -L, --list            List hosts in inventory
+  -L, --list            List hosts in inventory --ssh-config          Re-write host aliases to ssh_config from ansible
+                        inventory.
+Normally this is done automatically on each invocation.

 ```